Meowuu7/GeneOH-Diffusion/README.md

 cd ..
 ```

 **Note that the MANO layer we use is slightly different from the original official release.
-The `manopth` package should be install from this project otherwise the model would produce wierd denoised results**
+The `manopth` package should be install from this project otherwise the model would produce wierd denoised results.**

 ### 2. Download pre-trained models